-LGBTQ+ HISTORY TRAINING
+LGBTQ+ HISTORY TRAINING OPTIONS:

 A History of Pride explores the struggle for LGBTQ+ acceptance in the United States in the 20th century and the creation of a national LGBTQ+ Civil Rights movement.
 Participants will learn about Frank Kameny, the Comstock Laws, Jeanne Manford, the Mattachine Society and why a woman named Brenda is the reason America celebrates Pride every June.